aws/aws-cdk-go/awscdkmixinspreview/README.md

 ### Standalone Event Patterns

 Standalone patterns are not tied to any specific resource.
 They match events across all resources of that type.
-For example, a standalone `awsAPICallViaCloudTrailPattern()` will match CloudTrail API calls for all S3 buckets in the account, not just a specific one.
+For example, a standalone `AWSAPICallViaCloudTrail.eventPattern()` will match CloudTrail API calls for all S3 buckets in the account, not just a specific one.

 #### Event Patterns Basic Usage